NGS-bioinf/MetaAll/README.md

 # MetaDone
-Workflows suitable for large-scale and meaningful detection of pathogens from metagenomic samples
+Workflows suitable for large-scale and reliable detection of pathogens from metagenomic samples